Protect your Linode's data with redundant cloud backups.

 Given how critical backups are, our goal for the Linode Backup Service was ambitious: to create a completely managed, reliable and highly available system, that's easy to use (set-it-and-forget-it), affordable, and "just works".

-There are four backup slots: Three of the slots are executed and rotated automatically: a daily backup, a 2-7 day old backup, and an 8-14 day old backup.
-The fourth backup slot is a user-initiated snapshot and remains in place until another user-initiated snapshot is taken.
+Three backup slots are executed and rotated automatically: a daily backup, a 2-7 day old backup, and an 8-14 day old backup.
+A fourth backup slot is available for on-demand backups.

-You can configure the time upon which the automatic backups are initiated from a list of 2 hour windows — you'll want to perform any database dumps before this window.
-You can also configure which day of the week to consider for the weeklies.
+You can configure when automatic backups are initiated from a list of 2 hour windows, allowing you to perform any database dumps before the backup occurs.

 The backup system must be able to mount your filesystem.
-If you've used fdisk on your images to create partitions, or created encrypted volumes, or LVM, or done anything other than use our deployment or disk image creation tools, we won't be able to back up the data.
 The backup system operates on files, not at the block level.

 A failed backup will never rotate out a good one.
 If a backup fails on the day of a weekly backup, the next oldest backup will be used for that weekly slot.

-Files that have been modified, but are the same length and without any metadata changes (like mtime) will not be considered "changed" during a subsequent incremental backup.
+Files that have been modified, but are the same length and without any metadata changes will not be considered changed during a subsequent incremental backup.
 ACLs and extended attributes are NOT tracked.